MegaHakkero/OCScripts/README.md

 They open, close and check for open network ports, in that order.
 Meant to be used with both servers and clients (mostly clients for some reason) for message transmission.
-If no port is defined for port_check, it scans all open ports within the range of 1 to 10000, otherwise it tells you whether the specified port is open or closed
+If no port is defined for port_check, it scans all open ports within the range of 1 to 10000.
+Otherwise it tells you whether the specified port is open or closed

 ### network_broadcast ###